pantheon-systems/documentation/source/docs/articles/wordpress/launch-check-wordpress-performance-and-configuration-analysis.md

 In short, you get a fast, repeatable report that can help detect common problems and provide introspection into your site.

 ##How Does it Work?
-WP Launch Check is an extension for WP-CLI designed for Pantheon.io customers.
+WP Launch Check is an extension for WP-CLI designed for Pantheon customers.
 While designed initially for the Pantheon Dashboard it is intended to be fully usable outside of Pantheon.

 To use WP Launch Check from the command line, run: ```wp launchcheck <subcommand>```